DelaCruz-Rashelle/IDAST/docs/arduino/arduino_receiver.md

     // Then try to connect to WiFi Station (if configured) initWiFiStation();

+    // Try to initialize MQTT even if only AP mode is active
+    // This allows receiving WiFi config via MQTT when in AP mode
+    // (if the connected device shares internet) initMqtt();

     if (esp_now_init() != ESP_OK) {
       Serial.println("❌ ESP-NOW init failed");